-Mystical Data Science:
+Mystical Data Science: A magic box or nothing special?

 These days nobody is surprised by facial recognition systems or by artificially intelligent (AI) chess players winning against world champions.
 This magic only happens thanks to Data Science and Machine Learning.
 But what do these terms mean?
 What types of algorithms stand behind this magic?
 What fascinating problems are they able to solve?
 In which areas can they be implemented?
 These and more questions are going to be discussed in this post.